ajgerace/pull_ihealth_data/README.md

 Prerequisites:
-Install the following pip modules:  requests and xmltodicts `sudo pip3 install requests xmltodicts`
+Install the following pip modules:  requests and xmltodicts `sudo pip3 install requests xmltodicts` create two environment variables IHF5_CLIENT and IHF5_SECRET.

+If you do not already have your oAuth iHealth-API credentials - see my.f5.com KB article [K000130498](https://my.f5.com/manage/s/article/K000130498)

 To run pull_ihealth_data:
 `python3 pull_ihealth_data.py`

-You will be prompted for your iHealth UserID and password, qkview ID  (multiple qkviews ID can be processed at the same time by separating them by a space ) and customer.
+You will be prompted for the iHealth  qkview ID  (multiple qkviews ID can be processed at the same time by separating them by a space ) and customer.
 It will create subfolder for qkview_output and a subfolder for the provided customer name if they do not already exist.

 Sample run:
 ```
 $ python3 pull_ihealth_data.py
-Enter your iHealth User ID: a.user@example.com
-Enter your iHealth password:

 Enter qkview id: 12345678
 Enter customer name: internal